siddhantgoel/tornado-sqlalchemy/docs/index.rst

     ...         self.write('{} users so far!'.format(count))

-To setup database migrations, make sure that your SQLAlchemy models are inheriting using the result from the :code:`declarative_base` function provided.
+To setup database migrations, make sure that your SQLAlchemy models are inheriting using the result from the provided :code:`declarative_base`.

 .. code-block:: python